gbetorre/rischi/README.md

 [![Goal Sample][indicator-sample01]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/indicator-sample01.png)
 <br>
-<strong>*Fig.1 - The goal of the software is to obtain, automatically, the risk value for each organizational process considered (dummy data&#770;)*</strong><br>
+<strong>*Fig.1 - The goal of the software is to obtain, automatically, the risk value for each organizational process considered (dummy data)*</strong><br>

 <p>
-Through the response to a series of questions submitted to managers and operators at specific administrative offices (interview), the application makes it possible to obtain, automatically, a series of indices related to specific corruption risks to which the organizational processes may be exposed.<br>
+Through the response to a series of questions submitted to managers and operators at specific administrative offices (interview), the application makes it possible to obtain, automatically, a series of indices related to specific corruption risk to which the organizational processes may be exposed.<br>
 </p>

 [![Product Login Screen Shot][product-login]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/login1.40.png)